TaxiGo-tw/pool-mysql/README.md

 <details>
   <summary>Auto Free Connections</summary>

-Every 300 seconds free half reader&writer connections
+* Every 300 seconds free half reader&writer connections

-But will keep at least 10 reader&writer connections
+* But will keep at least 10 reader&writer connections
 </details>

 <details>
   <summary>Events</summary>

+* `log` all logs `not suggested to subscribe`

 * `get` called when connection got from pool